Justiça

 Justiça (English title: Above Justice) is a Brazilian television series created by Manuela Dias.
 Its first season aired on Rede Globo from 22 August to 23 September 2016 at 11 pm.
-It was written by Manuela Dias, co-written by Mariana Mesquita, Lucas Paraizo and Roberto Vitorino, and it was directed by Isabella Teixeira, Luísa Lima, Marcus Figueiredo and Walter Carvalho, with general and artistic direction by José Luiz Villamarim.
+The second season, titled Justiça 2, premiered on 11 April 2024 on the streaming platform Globoplay, and ended on 23 May 2024.
+In addition to Dias, the series is co-written Mariana Mesquita, Lucas Paraizo, Roberto Vitorino, João Ademir, and Walter Daguerre, and is directed by Isabella Teixeira, Luísa Lima, Marcus Figueiredo, Walter Carvalho, Gustavo Fernandez, Mariana Betti, Pedro Pelegrino, and Ricardo França, with general and artistic direction by José Luiz Villamarim.

-The first season is set initially in 2009 and then in 2016 in Recife, each weekly episode follows one of four different set of characters whose stories are interconnected.
-It stars Adriana Esteves, Julia Dalavia, Marina Ruy Barbosa, Drica Moraes, Antônio Calloni, Cássio Gabus Mendes, Cauã Reymond, Marjorie Estiano, Luisa Arraes, Jéssica Ellen, Jesuíta Barbosa and Débora Bloch at the main roles.